Seasonal Mood Changes In Children: What To Expect And How To Help

 We hope that spring comes early.

-What Our Homeschool Lesson Plan Looks Like With Seasonal Mood Changes (a quick update)
+What Our Homeschool Looks Like With Seasonal Mood Changes

-My son attended his Tuesday and Thursday art and music classes.
-We spent the rest of the week rock climbing, watching YouTube videos, listening to spooky stories, and writing poetry and song lyrics.
+For example, an entire homeschool week might include Tuesday and Thursday art and music classes only.
+Then, we spend the rest of the week rock climbing, watching YouTube videos, listening to spooky stories, and writing poetry and song lyrics.

-Writing (typing) song lyrics and poetry is proving to be a great way to help him navigate some of the overwhelming emotions and mood instability he is experiencing.
-This is not something he would have been able to do a few years ago, but as he gets older, this mode of expression is proving to be helpful for school and for overall emotional stability.
+Writing (typing) song lyrics and poetry has proven to be a great way to help my son navigate some of the overwhelming emotions and mood instability he is experiencing.
+This is not something he would have been able to do a few years ago, but as he gets older, this mode of expression has been helpful for learning and for overall emotional stability.

 O my gosh!
 My sweetie was so challenging this spring and has been again the last week or two…I was just saying to my husband this morning, it really seems like it’s when the seasons change…and then this was in my inbox today!
 Thank you for telling me I’m not crazy ?❤️